thindil/steamsky-site/community.md

 ### Gitter room

-[Gitter](https://gitter.im) is communicator similar to IRC or Matrix.
+[Gitter](https://gitter.im) is communicator similar to IRC or Matrix, sometimes called *IRC for developers*.
+It is probably best place to follow game development from code perspective.
 You can enter Gitter room directly from your browser here:

 [Join Steam Sky Gitter room](https://gitter.im/steamsky/general)